nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 In this report, we highlight that the virus has been introduced and is circulating in many parts of the globe.
 Knowing if and to what degree COVID-19 circulates locally and how mitigation measures can slow this spread requires a good knowledge of the local outbreak dynamics.
 This, in turn, requires widespread testing.
-This emphasizes the importance of rapid, widespread testing, as well as a strong focus on slowing local transmissions.
+This emphasizes the importance of rapid testing with a strong focus on slowing local transmissions.

 In this week's updates, we report: